 - 1. Form MA(BS)3(IV) should be completed on a quarterly basis by each authorized institution incorporated in Hong Kong which is not exempted by the Monetary Authority (MA) from the calculation of market risk.
 The MA will not grant any exemption to an institution using the internal ratings-based approach (IRB approach) to calculate its credit risk, no matter whether it meets the de minimis exemption criteria. - 2.
 A reporting institution which is exempted by the MA from the calculation of market risk should complete this Form once in a year for the position at the last calendar day of December for the annual assessment of its exemption status.
-However, the riskweighted amount for market risk reported in this Form by an exempted institution will be for information only, and will be automatically excluded from the calculation of its capital adequacy ratio in Part I of the Return.
+However, the risk-weighted amount for market risk reported in this Form by an exempted institution will be for information only, and will be automatically excluded from the calculation of its capital adequacy ratio in Part I of the Return.
 An exempted institution should continue to calculate the credit risk for its relevant market risk positions and complete Form MA(BS)3(IIIa), MA(BS)3(IIIb) or MA(BS)3(IIId) of the Return, whichever is applicable, in the same manner as the credit risk for those positions is calculated and reported at other quarter-ends.
-A newly authorized institution is required to report its market risk positions for the first four consecutive calendar quarters before the MA can make the first assessment on whether the institution gualifies for the exemption status.
-This Form and its completion instructions should be read in conjunction with the Banking (Capital) Rules (such as the interpretation for the terms in bold and italic) and the relevant supervisory guidelines relating to the market risk capital framework.
+A newly authorized institution is required to report its market risk positions for the first four consecutive calendar quarters before the MA can make the first assessment on whether the institution qualifies for the exemption status. - 3.
+This Form and its completion instructions should be read in conjunction with the Banking (Capital) Rules and the relevant supervisory guidelines relating to the market risk capital framework.
+The reporting institution should refer to section 2 and Part 8 of the Rules for the definition of the terms in bold and italics used in this Form and its completion instructions.